amagdas/blogging/superdesk-server.md

 ## Superdesk server architecture overview

-The [Superdesk](https://github.com/superdesk/superdesk) open source project is conceptually built following the REST architecture, the client is an Angular driven application and the backend is being built using Python 3 and the Flask based [Eve framework](http://python-eve.org)
+The [Superdesk](https://github.com/superdesk/superdesk) open source project is built following the REST architecture, the client is an Angular driven application and the backend is being built using Python 3 and the Flask based [Eve framework](http://python-eve.org).

-This post will do a deep dive on the backend side of the solution, the client side will be tackled by an upcoming post.
+This post will do a deep dive on the backend side of the current architecture, the client side will be tackled by an upcoming post.

 ### Tech stack